stuWolf/T2A2_API_Training_planer/readme.md

 15/03 Wed
-Tried session.bulk_insert_mappings(MyTable, rows_to_insert) , initialise table on its own but no success Issues with .first()  exercises = Exercise.query.filter_by(body_region=body_region).first() onject not collatable error
+Tried session.bulk_insert_mappings(MyTable, rows_to_insert) , initialise table on its own but no success Issues with .first()  exercises = Exercise.query.filter_by(body_region=body_region).first() object not collatable error
-To do
+Documentation
+16/03
-List down all routes, test plan, explanation
+List down all routes, test plan, explanation to do:

 ## Workout_exercises controller: